- Deploy models, Chains, and training projects with the Truss CLI.

 API key types

 Baseten supports two types of API keys: Personal API keys are tied to your user account.
 Actions performed with a personal key are attributed to you.
 Use personal keys for local development and testing.
+Personal keys are revoked when a user is deprovisioned, so don’t use them for production workloads.
 Team API keys are not tied to an individual user.
-When your organization has multi-team support enabled, team keys can be scoped to a specific team.
-Team keys can have different permission levels:- Full access - Deploy models, call endpoints, and manage resources.
+When your organization has teams enabled, team keys can be scoped to a specific team.
+Team keys can have different permission levels:- Full access: Deploy models, call endpoints, and manage resources.

 Create an API key